-SECOND: When verse 17 is discussed, it is argued that this verse is simply teaching a principal, but must not applied exactly as written.
+SECOND: When v17 is discussed, it is argued that this verse is simply teaching a "principal," but must not applied exactly as it is written.

 In other words, what is not specifically mentioned (marriage) is assumed and what is specifically mentioned is ignored.
-This is a reckless approach in Bible study.

-When v17 is pointed out, the advocates of the "it is a sin" position argue like this: "Verse 17 is forbidding entering into a marriage with an unbeliever to begin with, but it is not addressing the problem of a Christian who has already entered into such a marriage.
+When v17 is pointed out, the advocates of the "it is a sin" position argue like this:

+"Verse 17 is forbidding entering into a marriage with an unbeliever to begin with, but it is not addressing the problem of a Christian who has already entered into such a marriage.
 First Cor 7:12-15 addresses one who has already entered into a union with an unbeliever."